Anand Shah, Queensland Branch President

-Catherine is a barrister with a broad commercial practice, with a focus on real property disputes, building and construction disputes, and public sector law.
+Catherine is a barrister at Wilberforce Chambers.
+She has a broad commercial and civil practice, with a focus on real property disputes, equity, insolvency and administrative law.
 As a native Mandarin-speaker with Chinese and Taiwanese heritage, Catherine also specialises in cross-cultural disputes and cross-jurisdictional matters involving Mandarin-speaking litigants and assets in Asia.

-Prior to her call to the Bar, Catherine practised as a solicitor in commercial litigation, construction dispute resolution and property law at mid-sized and boutique commercial firms.
+Prior to her call to the Bar, Catherine practised as a solicitor in commercial litigation, building and construction, and property law at national mid-sized and boutique commercial firms.
 She has also practised as an employed barrister in the Litigation and Administrative Law team of the Department of Housing and Public Works where she represented the State of Queensland in civil litigation.

 A founding member of the AALA Queensland Branch in 2016, Catherine hopes that AALA can provide the mentoring and networks for early career lawyers and law students from culturally and linguistically diverse backgrounds who might otherwise not have extensive contacts in the legal industry.
-She is also passionate about diversity at the Queensland Bar and hopes to encourage AALA members to pursue careers at the private or employed Bar.
+She also hopes to encourage AALA members to pursue careers at the private or employed Bar.